 50) HMCTS have developed a number of leaflets to help guide anyone through the court process.

 A summary of those already referred to in this guidance and others that may be of use are listed below:

-- EX325: Third-party debt and charging orders – how do I ask for an order?
+- EX325: Third-party debt and charging orders

-- EX50: Civil and family court fees
+- EX50: Fees in the Civil and Family Courts – main fees

 51) A person may wish to make a complaint about any aspect of the way a local authority uses its powers under the Care Act.
-A local authority must therefore make clear what its complaints procedure is and provide information and advice on how to lodge a complaint and set out details of how to contact the Local Government Ombudsman.
+A local authority must therefore make clear what its complaints procedure is and provide information and advice on how to lodge a complaint and set out details of how to contact the Local Government and Social Care Ombudsman.